Unicorn (song)

-"Unicorn" is a song by Israeli singer-songwriter Noa Kirel.
+"Unicorn" (חד קרן, had kran) is a song by Israeli singer-songwriter Noa Kirel.
 It was written by Kirel, Doron Medalie, May Sfadia, and Yinon Yahel.
 The song was released on 8 March 2023 through the Israeli Public Broadcasting Corporation (IPBC/Kan).
 The song represented in the Eurovision Song Contest 2023, where it finished in third at the final with 362 points.

 The song addresses antisemitism, xenophobia, and feminism, advocating for diversity, empowerment, Judaism, and the country of Israel.
 "Unicorn" received a mixed reception by both Israeli and international critics.
 While praise was given towards Kirel's vocals, its complex musical composition, and message, criticism was levied by some Israeli critics for sounding too familiar to other songs and its perceived generic nature.
 The song enjoyed commercial success, peaking at number one in its native country of Israel and within the top ten of a further three countries.

 Background and release

 "Unicorn" was written and composed by Doron Medalie, May Sfadia, Yinon Yahel, and Noa Kirel.
-Initially, when asked to accept an invitation to apply for Israel for the Eurovision Song Contest 2023 by the Israeli Public Broadcasting Corporation (IPBC/Kan), Kirel declined the offer, stating that she "felt unsure" and felt "very nervous" over Kan internally selecting their participant for that year.
+Initially, when asked to accept an invitation to represent Israel for the Eurovision Song Contest 2023 by the Israeli Public Broadcasting Corporation (IPBC/Kan), Kirel declined the offer, stating that she "felt unsure" and felt "very nervous" over Kan internally selecting their participant for that year.
 However, after she realised the potential possibility of achieving international fame if she placed high in the contest, she accepted the offer.
 After accepting, "Unicorn" took three days to write according to Medalie.

 The title of the song, "Unicorn", was revealed on 17 January 2023.
 Before its release, a snippet of the song was leaked on 1 March and spread on WhatsApp and Telegram channels.
 "Unicorn" was officially released as a single on 8 March, correlating with International Women's Day.
 It premiered on Kan 11 during a special Eurovision broadcast hosted by Maya Wertheimer at the Dan Eilat Hotel.